Shear-shape cocycles for measured laminations and ergodic theory of the earthquake flow: About the proof

 While convergence of measured laminations (in measure) does not typically imply Hausdorff convergence of the supports, whenever a sequence $\{\lambda_n\}$ of maximal measured laminations converges to a maximal measured lamination $\lambda$, then $\lambda_n$ is eventually carried (snugly) on a maximal train track also carrying $\lambda$.
-From here, it’s not difficult to deduce that $\lambda_n\to \lambda$ in the Hausdorff topology \cite{BonZhu:HD}.
-Intuitively, the leaves of $\lambda_n$ intersect the leaves of $\lambda$ with small angle (depending on the specific surface on which they are realized), so the orthogonal directions become more parallel, and the dual horocylic foliations converge as $n\to \infty$.
+From here, it is not difficult to deduce that $\lambda_n\to \lambda$ in the Hausdorff topology \cite{BonZhu:HD} and thus the horocyclic foliations $F_{\lambda_n}(X)$ converge to $F_{\lambda(X)}$.
+Intuitively, the leaves of $\lambda_n$ intersect the leaves of $\lambda$ with small angle (depending on the specific surface on which they are realized), so the orthogonal directions become more parallel.

 In forthcoming work \cite{shshII}, the authors extend these ideas and prove that $\cO$ is (everywhere) Borel measurable with Borel measurable inverse by identifying a countable partition of $\PT_g$ and $\QT_g$ into Borel subsets on which $\cO$ is homeomorphic.
 See also Section \ref{sec:future}. \end{remark}